Baptistemontan/leptos_i18n/docs/book/src/usage/05_td_string_macro.md

 The `td_string!` macro is to use interpolations outside the context of rendering views, it let you give a different kind of values such that the resulting value implement `Display` (and thus inherit the `ToString` impl).

+This requires the `interpolate_display` feature to be enabled.

+It enable you to do this:

 ```rust
 // click_count = "You clicked {{ count }} times"
 assert_eq!(